MBCH 502 Clinical Molecular Cell Biology (3.5 credits)

 Course Director Dr. Marc Glucksman

-The fundamental chemical properties and biological reactions of important compounds in the normally functioning human organism are studied.
-Emphasis is placed on the regulation and integration of metabolic processes.
-The course makes use of both lectures and conferences.
-This course utilizes the self-teaching program to provide the students with an initial foundation of knowledge.
+The fundamental bases of biological reactions of important compounds in the normal and disease states of the human organism are studied.
+Emphasis is placed on the regulation and integration of metabolic processes as it relates to medicine.
+The course makes use of lectures, small groups and clinical conferences.
+This course utilizes an individual, self-teaching program to provide the students with an initial foundation of required knowledge.

-MBCH 616 Crystallization of Membrane Pro Medical Biochemistry (3 credits)
+MBCH 616 Crystallization of Membrane Proteins (3 credits)

 Research with Drs.
 Choe, Kaplan or Lu